giuliano-sev/boilerplate-node-api/README.md

 # boilerplate-node-api
 This boilerplate uses NodeJs with Express as API Framework, JWT as authentication and Sequelize as ORM.
-All wrapped with Typescript support.
+All wrapped up with Typescript support.

 ## Installation & Configuration